 As the daughter of a bipolar rocket engineer who blew up a number of missiles during the race-to-space 1950s, I learned that if you dare, you eventually succeed, though there may be mishaps along the way.
 My writing was deeply informed by my father’s avocation as a fine art painter.
-Hours of watching him at the easel taught me that art is long, takes determination, and can be quietly exciting.
+Hours of watching him at the easel taught me that art is a quietly passionate pursuit, worth giving your life to.

-I’ve been writing poetry and fiction all my life.
-My most recent book, Gods of Water and Air, combines poems, essays, and a short play about the afterlife of dogs.
+My previous book, Gods of Water and Air, combines poems, essays, and a short play about the afterlife of dogs.
 Many pieces recall my southern California coastal hometown of San Pedro, a town full of European immigrants plying their fishing trades, among them a big Italian population, which may be what drew me to study and visit Italy.
 Other poetry collections are Femme au Chapeau and Earth Lessons, available in ebook format.
 I’m also the author of a spoken word poetry CD, A God You Can Dance, with readings brought to life by a talented group of actors that includes my husband.

 An art history trip to study the Italian Renaissance inspired me to write essays on Italy.
 One was included in a wonderful anthology, Italy: A Love Story: Women Write About the Italian Experience (Seal Press).

-I’m working on another story that also takes places in northern Italy.
-I can never seem to leave Italy, at least imaginatively.
-My work-in-progress novel, The Romantics, involves two half-sisters who clash over their inherited cottage on the Ligurian coast of Italy, with its residents ghost, the poet Percy Bysshe Shelley.
+I’m finishing another novel, a story that also takes places in present-day Italy.
+My work-in-progress novel, The Romantics, involves two half-sisters who clash over their inherited cottage on the Ligurian coast of Italy, with its resident ghost, the poet Percy Bysshe Shelley.
 Stay tuned for news!
 A sequel to The Renaissance Club is also in the works.

 Short Bio for Media/Event Use:

 Rachel Dacus is the author of The Renaissance Club, a time travel romantic novel involving the great Italian sculptor Gianlorenzo Bernini, has been called ““Enchanting, rich and romantic…a poetic journey through the folds of time.”
-Dacus’ book Gods of Water and Air, a collection of poetry, prose, and drama, and the poetry collections Earth Lessons and Femme au Chapeau.
-Her poetry and prose have appeared in Atlanta Review, Boulevard, Prairie Schooner, The Pedestal, and Valparaiso Poetry Review.
+Dacus’ book Gods of Water and Air is a collection of poetry, prose, and drama.
+Her other poetry collections are Earth Lessons and Femme au Chapeau.
+Dacus’ poetry and prose have appeared in Atlanta Review, Boulevard, Prairie Schooner, The Pedestal, and Valparaiso Poetry Review.
 Her fourth poetry collection, Arabesque, is forthcoming in August 2018 from FutureCycle Press.